-Complete Monster: Jerry Boorman; a complete sociopath of a CIA agent who will ruin lives for the purpose of saving his ass, as far as the vile things he has done as part of the "War On Terror".
+Complete Monster: Jerry Boorman from season 4 is a complete sociopath of a CIA agent and mercenary who will ruin lives for the purpose of saving his ass from being punished for the vile things he has done as part of the "War On Terror".
 His most notable moment of cruelty comes when he is torturing an innocent Muslim-American into taking the fall for a murder attempt he carried out, at which point he admits to the man he is torturing, that he doesn't give a damn about America and only cares about himself.

 First Installment Wins: While subsequent seasons (excluding season 2 for some) have been very well regarded it's generally felt by the fanbase and critics alike that none of them have lived up to the intensity and unpredictable nature of the first season.